joshbegley/nyt-latest/previous.md

 `GM Daniel Briere said the trade that sent Morgan Frost and Joel Farabee to Calgary shouldn't be viewed as a proverbial punt on 2024-25.`\
 https://nytimes.com/athletic/6105555/2025/02/01/flyers-flames-morgan-frost-joel-farabee-trade/

-**Newcastle's Kelly set for Juventus loan move**\
+**Newcastle's Kelly expected to make Juventus loan move**\
 `Lloyd Kelly is expected to join Juventus before the end of the transfer window less than eight months after signing for Newcastle United.`\
 https://nytimes.com/athletic/6105768/2025/02/01/lloyd-kelly-juventus-newcastle-transfer/

 **Here’s What to Know About Trump’s Tariffs**\
-`More than a third of the goods and services imported to or bought from the United States are linked to Canada, Mexico and China.
+`Canada, Mexico and China account for more than a third of the products brought into the United States.
 Tariffs could lead to higher prices for consumers.`\
 https://nytimes.com/2025/02/01/business/trump-tariffs-canada-mexico-china.html

 **Israel and Hamas Exchange 3 Hostages and More Than 180 Prisoners**\